RetroDevDaemon/msx2tools/README.md

 The code is extremely ugly.
 I am not a professional coder by any means and this is mostly for personal use.
 I'm releasing it publically so maybe someone else will get some use out of it.

 IT'S SLOW!
 I use Tkinter rectangles to represent pixels, which means there are sometimes several thousand canvas updates happening.
 Hopefully it remains manageable even on slower systems.
+I've done quite a bit of optimizing, so right now the only noticable thing is importing and undo on the screener tool (which has a loading notification).

-Quality of life features (copy and paste, RMB functionality) are coming soon.
+More QoL features coming soon!

 Feel free to contribute, clean up, or give me a shout-out :)